pergull/GraphicScript/README.md

 # GraphicScript
-WebGL Graphics with TypeScript and Visual Studio Code
+WebGL graphics with TypeScript and Visual Studio Code

 Live demo of documentation and examples can be explored at: